NorthernWidget/DS3231/README.md

 ## Requirements

-This library depends on wire header file.
-To use this library functions, the user have to include **wire.h** (header) file.
+This library depends on the wire header file.
+To use this library functions, the user has to include **wire.h** (header) file.

 ## Features